 What does it taste like compared to American stew?

 It is significantly sweeter and more savory due to the soy sauce and sugar combination.
-Think of it as a rich, umami-packed gravy that pairs perfectly with bland rice, whereas American stew is often more herbaceous and relies on vegetables for flavor.
+Think of it as a rich, umami-packed gravy that pairs perfectly with garlic rice, whereas an American stew is often more herbaceous and relies on root vegetables for flavor.

 Perfect Beef Pares Recipe at Home